-This two-story space in the Entertainment District has a massive dining room, an upstairs lounge, private dining areas, as well as a large patio, and a menu that changes with what’s in season (usually featuring fare like confit duck, or a sharing ribeye) and uses local suppliers who're all handily listed on the menu.
+Entertainment District Making a foray from fine movies into fine dining, director Ivan Reitman (in partnership with Chef Jonathan Waxman) has opened up this two-story space, and given it a massive dining room, an upstairs lounge, private dining areas, as well as a large patio, and a menu that changes with what’s in season (usually featuring fare like confit duck, or a sharing ribeye) and uses local suppliers who're all handily listed on the menu.

-Fancy a trip to Thailand but the budget gods haven’t bestowed enough extra zeros to the end of your bank statement?
+Entertainment District Fancy a trip to Thailand but the budget gods haven’t bestowed enough extra zeros to the end of your bank statement?
 Head straight for Pai.
 The design of the space takes inspiration directly from its name (a town in Northern Thailand) and the décor reflects the region.
 The menu boasts delicious pad Thai, and creamy khao soi; a Northern Thai specialty w/ egg noodles in a golden curry topped with crispy noodles.

-This two-story space in Chinatown bills itself as two eateries in one.
-The main floor is where to go for more snack-style fare (potato latkes, a deluxe smoked fish plate, etc.), while upstairs you get a set menu (BBQ pork bao, a Peking duck platter, etc.) and more formal, yet still easygoing space where everything can be ordered with or without drink pairings.
+Chinatown This two-story space in Chinatown bills itself as two eateries in one.
+The main floor is where to go for more snack-style fare (potato latkes, a deluxe smoked fish plate, etc.), while upstairs you get a set menu (BBQ pork bao, a Peking duck platter, etc.) and a more formal, yet still easygoing space where everything can be ordered with or without drink pairings.